rfresh2/XaeroPlus/README.md

 * GUI button to enable/disable all waypoints
 * Minecraft world always renders in background while in a Xaero GUI (for client travel mods compatibility)
 * Faster map tile zip reads/writes
+* Allow multiple MC instances to read/write to the same map concurrently

 # Work In Progress